Menu Close

 National T-Shirt Design

 This is the national competition.
-The national winner will go on to compete at nationals and the design will be worn by the Nebraska delegation at the next national conference.
-This is different from the state competition which is voted by our delegates, awarded a state medal and the design will be worn at the next state conference.
+The State winners will qualify to compete at nationals.
+This is different from the state competition, which is voted on by our delegates, awarded a state medal, and the design will be worn at the next state conference.

-Students will need to submit a 8×11 rendering of the t-shirt design to [email protected] with the subject line as: 2024 National Design (Your full name) by April 8th, 2024.
-Finalists will be selected and posted by Thursday, April 11.
+Students will need to submit an 8×11 rendering of the t-shirt design to [email protected] with the subject line: 2026 National Design (Your full name) by April 6th, 2026.
+Finalists will be selected and posted by Thursday, April 9th.
+Finalists must have prepared a design presentation, a design sample, and a resume.

 Nursing Assisting